Austin-Wahl/SMARTPot-Device/README.md

 - `/data/plantprofiles.json`
   - Plant Profile Database: This JSON file stores preconfigured parameters and thresholds used to assess the health status of various plant environments.

-This is a good, concise explanation of your `main.cpp` and how you're using multi-threading.
-Here's a slightly polished version with a few minor improvements for clarity and professionalism, without changing the core meaning:

 # `main.cpp`